toolbox-team/toolbox-devvit/README.md

 `package.json` of each individual package and are mostly used for CI/release purposes.
 Run them with `npm run <script>` in the root directory.

+- `build:all` builds all packages at once.
+This is functionally identical to running the individual package `build` scripts, but avoids invoking Typescript multiple times which makes it faster.
 - `docs` generates API documentation for all packages at once, combining it into a single folder for all packages which can be uploaded to Github Pages.